PoisotLab/ms_network_prediction/manuscript.md

 Interactions between species can be conceptualised in a multitude of ways (mutualistic vs. antagonistic, strong vs. weak, symmetric vs. asymmetric, direct vs. indirect) [@Jordano2016ChaEco; @Morales-Castilla2015InfBio].
-What is common to all definitions of interaction is that *at least* one of the species is affected by the presence of another, either positively or negatively [@Morales-Castilla2015InfBio].
+What is common to all definitions of an interaction is that *at least* one of the species is affected by the presence of another, either positively or negatively [@Morales-Castilla2015InfBio].
 Networks can be used to represent a variety of interaction types, including: *unipartite networks*, where each species